 - vapes: Almost immediately

-Can you take CBD oil on a plane?
+Can you take CBD oil on a plane in Canada?

-Yes, you can take CBD oil on a plane if you’re traveling within Canada.
-The Canadian Air Transport Security Authority (CATSA) states that CBD oil is limited to standard liquid restrictions.
+Yes, you can take it on a plane if you’re traveling within Canada.
+Standard liquid restrictions apply to CBD oil according to The Canadian Air Transport Security Authority (CATSA).

 Up to 100ml (3.4oz) in your carry-on bag is the legal limit.
 There is no limit to the amount in checked luggage as mentioned on their website.
 Contact them through the email address provided for further clarification.